js-geekz/utils/debounce/README.md

   - Underscore
   - and so on.

 But mujhe khujli thi, so maine khud se implement kiya !
+(I got itched, that's why this code i stiched.)

 ### Usage